 Digitalis: Clinical use of verapamil in digitalized patients has shown the combination to be well tolerated if digoxin doses are properly adjusted.
 However, chronic verapamil treatment can increase serum digoxin levels by 50% to 75% during the first week of therapy, and this can result in digitalis toxicity.
 In patients with hepatic cirrhosis the influence of verapamil on digoxin kinetics is magnified.
 Verapamil may reduce total body clearance and extrarenal clearance of digitoxin by 27% and 29%, respectively.
-Maintenance and digitalization doses should be reduced when verapamil is administered, and the patient should be reassessed to avoid over- to underdigitalization.
+Maintenance digitalis doses should be reduced when verapamil is administered, and the patient should be carefully monitored to avoid over- or underdigitalization.
 Whenever overdigitalization is suspected, the daily dose of digitalis should be reduced or temporarily discontinued.
-On discontinuation of verapamil use, the patient should be reassessed to avoid underdigitalization.
-In previous clinical trials with other verapamil formulations related to the control of ventricular response in digitalized patients who had atrial fibrillation or atrial flutter, ventricular rates below 50/min at rest occurred in 15% of patients, and asymptomatic hypotension occurred in 5% of patients.
+On discontinuation of Calan use, the patient should be reassessed to avoid underdigitalization.

 Antihypertensive agents: Verapamil administered concomitantly with oral antihypertensive agents (eg, vasodilators, angiotensin-converting enzyme inhibitors, diuretics, beta-blockers) will usually have an additive effect on lowering blood pressure.
 Patients receiving these combinations should be appropriately monitored.
 Concomitant use of agents that attenuate alpha-adrenergic function with verapamil may result in a reduction in blood pressure that is excessive in some patients.
 Such an effect was observed in one study following the concomitant administration of verapamil and prazosin.